Elections in Australia: South Australia

 The Parliament of South Australia is a bicameral legislature.
 The House of Assembly (lower house) comprises 47 members elected by full preferential voting every 4 years from single member electorates.
 The Legislative Council (upper house) comprises 22 members elected by proportional representation of single transferable vote every 8 years.

 Queensland

 The Parliament of Queensland is unicameral, consisting of the Legislative Assembly of 93 members elected for a 4 year term from single member electorates using full preferential voting.

 Western Australia

 The Parliament of Western Australia consists of the Legislative Assembly and the Legislative Council.
 The Legislative Assembly has 57 members elected for a four-year term, unless dissolved earlier, from single member electorates using fully preferential voting.
 The Legislative Council has 37 members elected for a fixed term of 4 years, in a 'whole of state' electorate using preferential proportional representation.

-Electoral Commissions
+Electoral commissions

-Elections in Australia (Commonwealth, State or Territory) are organised by their respective electoral commissions, as follows:
+Elections in Australia are organised by their respective electoral commissions, as follows: